Save for Retirement

 Retirement savings is a top priority for many Savers.
 If you are Active-Duty Military or a DoD civilian employee you have access to the Thrift Savings Plan (TSP).
 Eligible service members now have access to the new Blended Retirement System.

-Unfortunately, many spouses and family members do not have access to an employer-sponsored retirement plan, such as a 401(k) plan.
+Unfortunately, many veterans, spouses and family members do not have access to an employer-sponsored retirement plan, such as a 401(k) plan.
 Even if a spouse or family member's employer doesn’t offer a retirement plan, you can still save for their retirement, and get some tax benefits in the process, by putting money in an Individual Retirement Account (IRA).

 >>Check out this blog and video on How to Win with the Military's Blended Retirement System, courtesy of the USAA Educational Foundation Command Your Cash.